 Parking is VERY limited at the top and fills up early in the morning.
 Be sure not to block the gate.
-If there is no parking, turn around and go back down the road until you find a safe, wide spot in the road to park out of the flow of traffic and not on private property.
-A good place to park is at the base of the waterfall and then walk 0.8-miles up the road.
+If there is no parking, turn around and go back down the road until you find a safe, wide spot along the road to park out of the flow of traffic and not on private property.
+A good place to park is at the base of the waterfall.
+From the waterfall walk 0.8-miles up the road.

 Note: Two-way traffic is permitted between the Pandora Mine and the power plant.
 The road above the power plant, the notorious Black Bear Road, is one-way downhill toward Telluride.
 [The Black Bear road, starting south of Red Mountain Pass on Highway 550, goes over Black Bear Pass (12,840-ft.) and descends Ingram Basin on dangerous and difficult switchbacks to meet the 4WD road coming up from Telluride.]